MA Entry Only MLS Listing FAQ

 Flat Fee MLS Entry Only Listing Basics

-The Multiple Listing Service (MLS) is a database used by licensed real estate professionals to list property for sale or rent.
-It is used ubiquitously by licensed real estate brokers and agents, and is the standard source for advertising property for sale or rent.
-Entry Only New England uses MLS Property Information Network (MLS PIN), New England’s largest multiple listing service.
-MLS systems are directly accessible only by licensed real estate agents and brokers, yet the data within MLS systems are in part shared and/or syndicated with thousands of third party real estate websites.
+The Multiple Listing Service (MLS) is a database directly accessible only by licensed real estate professionals to list property for sale or rent.
+The MLS is not a “website”, however, it is used ubiquitously by licensed real estate brokers and agents, and serves as the ultimate system of record or source for a property’s information, and its information is syndicated to thousands of third-party websites (Zillow, Realtor.com, etc.).
+Entry Only New England exclusively uses MLS Property Information Network (MLS PIN), New England’s largest multiple listing service.
+MLS systems are directly accessible only by licensed real estate agents and brokers, yet data within MLS systems are in part shared and/or syndicated with thousands of third-party real estate websites.

 A seller can engage the services of a real estate agent to sell his/her property (called the listing agent) and the real estate agent is then the agent for the seller who becomes the agent’s client.
 This means that the real estate agent represents the seller.
 The agent owes the seller undivided loyalty, reasonable care, disclosure, obedience to lawful instruction, confidentiality and accountability, provided, however, that the agent must disclose known material defects in the real estate.
 The agent must put the seller’s interests first and negotiate for the best price and terms for their client, the seller.
 (The seller may authorize sub-agents to represent him/her in marketing its property to buyers, however, the seller should be aware that wrongful action by the real estate agent or sub-agents may subject the seller to legal liability for those wrongful actions).